Digital Inking and Coloring

 Finished

 pencils.
-Now, we have two options: The whole
+Now, we have two options:

 process so far took somewhere around an hour.
 Lots of erasing took its